Cision’s 2024 State of the Media Report: Journalists Battle Misinformation, Embrace Data, and Seek PR Partnership

 15th Annual Report Uncovers Eye-Opening Trends, New Challenges, and Emerging Opportunities Within the Media Landscape

-CHICAGO, May 7, 2024 /PRNewswire/ — Cision, a leader in consumer and media intelligence solutions, unveiled its 15th annual State of the Media Report, a highly anticipated benchmark study on media industry trends.
+HONG KONG, May 9, 2024 /PRNewswire/ — Cision, a leader in consumer and media intelligence solutions, unveiled its 15th annual State of the Media Report, a highly anticipated benchmark study on media industry trends.
 The report, based on a survey of over 3,000 media professionals worldwide, highlights journalists’ keen focus on combating misinformation, their growing reliance on data, and the surprising shifts in the social platforms to which they are active.

+“The report reveals how comms professionals can be the trusted partners that journalists need in today’s changing landscape.” said Carrie Parker, Chief Marketing Officer at Cision.

 The findings underscore the ways in which public relations professionals can reach positive media outcomes faster by providing journalists targeted, well-researched stories that are relevant to their audiences.